Farthing (British coin)

-The farthing (from Old English fēorðing, from fēorða, a fourth) was a British coin worth one quarter of a penny, or 1/960 of a pound sterling.
-Initially minted in copper, and then in bronze, it replaced the earlier English farthing.
-Between 1860 and 1971, the farthing's purchasing power ranged between 12p and 0.2p in 2017 values.
+The farthing (from Old English: fēorðing or feorþung; "a fourth") was a denomination of sterling coinage worth 1/4 of an old penny, or 1/960 of a pound.
+This is an equivalent face value of around 1/10 of a new penny.
+Initially minted in copper, and then in bronze, it replaced the earlier English farthing and was minted until 1956.

+Between 1860 and 1971, the farthing's purchasing power ranged between £0.12 and £0.20 in 2017 values.
 The farthing's reverse bore an image of Britannia until 1937, when a wren was introduced.
 As with all British coins, the obverse bore the image of the reigning monarch.
 The farthing ceased to be legal tender in the United Kingdom on 1 January 1961.

 History

 A British copper farthing succeeded the English farthing after England and Scotland were united into the Kingdom of Great Britain in 1707, although not immediately.
 Under Queen Anne, a small number of pattern farthings were struck, but none for circulation, as so many English farthings from previous reigns were still available.
 Some British copper farthings were struck in the reigns of George I and George II.
 By the accession of George III, in 1760, many counterfeits were in circulation, and the Royal Mint stopped minting copper coins in 1775.
 The next farthings were the first struck by steam power, in 1799 by Matthew Boulton at his Soho Mint, under licence.
 Boulton coined more in 1806, and the Royal Mint resumed production in 1821.
 The farthing was struck regularly under George IV and William IV, by then with a design very like a smaller version of the penny.